millerdev/pyxt/README.md

   VS Code command: _PyXT: Python_

-The command name should not be typed when it is invoked directly via its VS Code command (rather than with the PyXT command bar).
+The command name should not be typed when it is invoked directly via its VS Code command (rather than with the PyXT Command bar).
 In this case, simply enter arguments as required.

 ### Command Syntax